ivan890617/Cluster-practice/README.md

 For the case two,I used the data which outputed from case one which had been labeled(category).In this case,my propose is to use the LSTM model for time series classification.I studied a lot of information and courses and try to achieve porpose.In the pervious report,I had tried time series prediction by LSTM model.Compare with pradiction and classification.The output of the former is the energy consumption,and the output of the latter is the predicted classification result.So I modified the model which I used in the previous report.

+Because this is the problem of classification,I choose the CroosEntropy as my loss.In pytorch,CrossEntropy included Softmax,so I had not to set the Softmax function again as my model output.I just set the linear layer in the output.I thought about this question for a long time.